abe-winter/abe-winter.github.io/_posts/2020-04-13-new-mutiny.md

 ## Communication and leadership

-At all levels there seems to be zero coordation between different levels of leadership, especially when it comes to sharing equipment or limited supplies.
+At all levels there seems (from my vantage on the outside) to be zero coordation between different levels of leadership, especially when it comes to sharing equipment or limited supplies.
 I think we're getting better.
 NY area hospitals have [some kind of command center now](https://www.governor.ny.gov/news/amid-ongoing-covid-19-pandemic-governor-cuomo-announces-statewide-public-private-hospital-plan), and the states are coordinating.
 But when leaders unncessarily blindside their team, and the team fails to execute, it's usually the leader's fault.
 I mean this at all levels.

 I think american leaders haven't personally experienced a scarcity situation in their lifetime -- for some, not within the living memory of their family.